Documentation

 Efficient type-safe prompts are auto-generated from a simple signature.
 A prompt signature is made up of a "task description" inputField:type "field description" -> "outputField:type.
 The idea behind prompt signatures is based on work done in the “Demonstrate-Search-Predict” paper.

-You can have multiple input and output fields, and each field can be of the types string, number, boolean, date, datetime, class "class1, class2", code, json, image, audio, or an array of any of these, e.g., string[].
+You can have multiple input and output fields, and each field can be of the types string, number, boolean, date, datetime, class "class1, class2", code, json, image, audio, file, url, or an array of any of these, e.g., string[].
 When a type is not defined, it defaults to string.

 Field Modifiers